MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 <img src="/img/posts/Predicting_house_prices/xgb_feature_importances.png" width="50%" height="auto">

 This picture changed quite a bit from the one we got with the random forest regressor.
 The overall quality of the house is still by far the most important.
 However, the second most important, the land contour, is a feature that was not ranking highly before.
-Neighborhood now is the 4th most important feature.
+Our data is very imbalanced when it comes to this feature.
+Most houses are in the level category and only very few observations fall in one of the three remaining categories.
+Neighborhood, which we discussed above, is now the 4th most important feature.

 ## Conclusion
+We were able to improve RMSE from 38,632 using Lasso down to 22,311 by oversampling hard to predict groups and using XGBoost.
+The latter showed us that land contour and neighborhood, among other features, were significant for the harder to predict observations.
+The discussed models all have the advantage of explainability.
+This helped us gain insight into the data.